Visitors are permitted at Austin Health sites with some restrictions. Find out more about our visitor restrictions.

 To get a third dose, book an appointment with your GP or pharmacy or walk into our high-volume clinic located at Heidelberg Repatriation Hospital.

 You are eligible to get a COVID-19 vaccine winter dose if you are:

 You can get your winter dose four months after receiving your third dose.

 If you have had a confirmed COVID-19 infection since your third dose, you can get your winter dose four months after your COVID infection.

-You can book an appointment to be vaccinated by:
+You can book an appointment to be vaccinated at our general clinic by:

 Please bring photo ID and your Medicare card to your appointment.
-You may also require proof of your eligibility to recieve the COVID-19 vaccine such as a work ID card, letter from your GP or the COVID-19 eligibility declaration form (for example, if you are under 40 years of age).
+You may also require proof of your eligibility to recieve the COVID-19 vaccine such as a work ID card, letter from your GP or the COVID-19 eligibility declaration form.

 Our high-volume vaccination clinic is located in the Acacia Room at the Heidelberg Repatriation Hospital, 300 Waterdale Road Ivanhoe.